researchintegrity/.github/profile/README.md

 We are also compiling an Awesome Research Integrity page to serve as a curated entry point for anyone who wants to collaborate.
 This resource will include a roadmap of needed tools, datasets for training models, and guides on digital forensics for beginners.

 Until then, feel free to browse our repositories, open issues, or submit a PR.
-If you share our passion for keeping science honest, you are very welcome here 🤗
+If you share our desire for keeping science honest, you are very welcome here 🤗